 2021 BEST BACKYARDS AND NATIONAL PARKS CONTESTS will OPEN IN FALL 2021.

 THE JUDGING PANEL for each competition ranks each photo and video submitted during three rounds of "blind" judging.
 What is blind judging?
 To ensure fairness, our judges cannot see the photographers’ names in relation to images during review.
 They will only see the photo and the notes added to each entry.
 They will then rank the image.
 The votes are compiled into a report where judges' votes are tallied.

-Photographers making it through the initial round are semifinalists.
-We will email you a "Hi-Res Request" Form with instructions on what you need to send us for the second round of review.
+Photographers making it through the initial round are Semifinalists.
+We will email photographers a "Hi-res Request" Form with instructions on what you need to send us for the second round of review.
 You will be asked to supply the following:

 - High resolution TIFF files and un-altered RAWs or original JPEGs